eduardknezovic/modellm/README.md

 ## More Benefits

-- **Prompts as Documentation**: Keep prompts and code together by writing prompts in Pydantic docstrings, making them easy to understand, maintain and version control
+- **Prompts as Documentation**: Keep prompts and code together by writing prompts in Pydantic docstrings, making them easy to understand for both humans and LLMs
-- **Self-Documenting Workflows**: Understand the entire pipeline at a glance through clear model chains
+- **Self-Documenting Workflows**: Understand the entire pipeline at a glance through clear model definitions and model chains
 - **Production-Ready Design**: Built on battle-tested libraries like Pydantic and LangChain
 - **Rapid Prototyping and Maintenance**: Iterate quickly by swapping models and transformations with minimal code changes.